What are the “Automatic Orders” in a Connecticut Divorce?

 To Whom Do the Automatic Orders Apply in a Connecticut Divorce?

-The parties in a dissolution of marriage, legal separation, annulment, legal custody, or visitation are automatically subject to these orders which are attached to the Complaint that is filed by the person seeking the divorce or separation, etc. (the “Plaintiff”), and served on the other spouse (the “Defendant”).
+The parties in a dissolution of marriage, legal separation, annulment, legal custody, or visitation are automatically subject to these orders.
+The person seeking the divorce or separation, etc. (the “Plaintiff”), attaches them to the Complaint that they file with the Court and servedon the other spouse (the “Defendant”).

 When Do the Automatic Orders Apply?

-The Automatic Orders go into effect and apply to the Plaintiff immediately as soon as the complaint is signed.
-They apply to the Defendant as soon as the Notice of Automatic Orders is served with a copy of the complaint or application.
-The orders remain in effect throughout the legal action except if they are specifically changed by a different court order.
-Note that it’s possible that the court can punish certain actions as Automatic Orders violations even if they occur before the orders technically take effect if it continues after the orders were in place.
-For example, if in planning for the divorce, one spouse attempts to protect and/or conceal assets from the other spouse, the court may find the spouse in violation of the automatic orders.
+The Automatic Orders go into effect and apply to the Plaintiff immediately as they sign the complaint.
+They apply to the Defendant as soon as they are served with the Notice of Automatic Orders.
+The orders remain in effect throughout the legal action unless the court issues a different court order.
+Note that the court can punish certain actions even if they occur before the orders technically take effect.
+For example, if one spouse attempts to protect and/or conceal assets from the other spouse before filing, the court may find the spouse in violation of the automatic orders.

 What is Covered By the Connecticut Automatic Orders?